 The device of presenting ideas within the framework of a student-teacher conversation goes back at least as far as Plato, and probably beyond.
 But thinkingMusic is itself a platform for presenting ideas, so why this ploy?

-While thinkingHarmony may appear to use this device, it's actually the real thing: a selection of email conversations that have taken place between my students and me, as part of our ongoing, long-distance lessons in classical and jazz harmony.
+While thinkingHarmony may appear to use this device, it's actually the real thing: a selection of email conversations that took place between my students and me, as part of our long-distance lessons in classical and jazz harmony.
 Rather than use a teacher-student framework as a vehicle for my ideas, my intention is the reverse: to show that long-distance instruction can be deeply effective and enjoyable, given the right mix of technology, creativity and personal style.
+While lessons are now exclusively by video chat, these email conversations still accurately portray how students and I approach the study of harmony.

 I hope you enjoy these conversations -- my students and I certainly have!